prismahardiar/prismahardiar.github.io/content/courses/msd1/index.md

 ##### Homework

-### Techniques of Integration and Differential Equations
+### Chapter 7: Techniques of Integration and Differential Equations

 ##### Lecture videos